xmagickit/Madness_Simulation/DEVLOG.md

 # DEVLOG

+## 2024-11-01

+Literally got nothing done this week.
+A bit too stressed out about the election.
+Hopefully, Kamala wins & I can go on with my merry lil project here.

 ## 2024-10-25

 This past week, I spent a good chunk of time rewriting the hoopR/wehoop interface to the ESPN basketball API. *Unfortunately*, the API itself is bjorked in un-fixable ways: